Homeownership by Race/Ethnicity

 Explanation

-Homeownership is an important way for many households to build financial equity and move out of poverty.
-In Thurston County, persons of color — those identifying as Hispanic, Latino, or a race other than white — are less likely to own their own home and more likely to rent.
-Over the 2017-2021 time period, 69% of households with a white, non-Hispanic householder owned their home compared to 58% for households with a person of color householder.
+Homeownership is an important way for many households to build wealth and move out of poverty.
+In Thurston County, persons of color are less likely to own their own home and more likely to rent.
+According to the 2020 Census, 69% of households with a white, non-Hispanic householder owned their home compared to 57% for households with a person of color householder.

 Householders